NVIDIA/cutlass/media/docs/programming_guidelines.md

 Avoid defining alternative implementations of the same functionality.
 Instead, prefer to enhance or extend additional components where it makes sense.

-### C++ Style

-CUTLASS source code follows the
-[Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) with exceptions and extensions.

-Design choices should be consistent with the [CppCoreGuidelines](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md) recommendations by Stroustrup and Sutter.

 ### Classes and Structs